rocky-linux/documentation/docs/guides/automation/cron_jobs_howto.md

 ## <a name="assumptions"></a> Assumptions

 * Basic knowledge of bash, python, or other scripting or programming tools, and you want to have a script run automatically
-* That you are either running as the root user or have switched to root with `sudo -s`
+* That you are running as the root user or have the ability to `sudo -s`
 **(You can run certain scripts in your own directories as your own user.
 In this case, switching to root is not necessary.)**

 ## Introduction